mfem/web/src/electromagnetics.md

 3. the thermal diffusion equation is solved using the ADS preconditioner.

-Two example meshes are provided, one is a straight circular metal rod in vacuum, the other is a helical coil in vacuum.
+Two example meshes are provided, one is a straight circular metal rod in vacuum, the other is a helical coil in vacuum (the latter is 21MB and can be downloaded from [here](http://github.com/mfem/data/coil.gen)).
 The idea is that a voltage is applied to the ends of the rod/coil, the electric field diffuses into the metal, the metal is heated by Joule heating, the heat diffuses out.

 The equations are: